top of page

 Roundabout Safety Tips to Reduce Accidents

-1. Slow down before entering: Reduce your speed as you approach the roundabout.
-This gives you time to assess the traffic flow and choose the correct lane.
+• Slow down when approaching the roundabout.
+This gives you time to choose the correct lane and observe traffic.

 Common Roundabout Mistakes and How to Avoid Them